AtesComp/Vinetto/ReadMe.md

 # Vinetto

 A thumbnail file parser.
-Based on the original Vinetto by Michel Roukine
+Based on the original Vinetto by Michel Roukine.
+This version should be compatible with Python 2 and 3.
+It should work on Linux, Mac, and Windows.
+Testing has currently been limited to Linux.

 Usage Overview:
 --------------